 Getting rid of red mite is no easy task and it can be very frustrating knowing they are feeding on your birds at night.
+This article gives you the information you need on how to kill red mites.

 Many fanciers have spent a long time treating their chicken house to find the number of red mite multiplying rapidly again within a couple of weeks.
 So how can we rid the chicken coop of red mite?
 Well first we have to understand the life cycle of the mite before we can launch our attack on these little red devils.